-☐ Mark a spot on the third member casting in the position shown in Figure 4.
+Mark a spot on the axle housing casting in the position shown in Figure 5.

-☐ Drill through the housing square to t the outside surface using a ì 11.2mm [7/16"] drill.
+□ Drill through th ne housing square to the outside surface u sing a 11.2mm [7/16' "] drill.

-☐ Tap the hole from the outside using a 1⁄4" NPT pipe tap.

-Remove any sharp edges from the hole that may chip-off and fall into the housing.
+- ☐ Tap the hole from the outside using a 1⁄4" NPT pipe tap. - Remove any sharp edges from the hole that may chip-off and fall into the housing.

-3.4 Checking for Assembly Clearance
+3.5 Checking for Assembly Clearance

-Some third member castings will require modification for correct Air Locker installation.
-A properly installed Air Locker will have no less than 2mm [1/16"] between any part of the differential carrier and the third member casting.
+Some axle housing castings will require modification for correct Air Locker installation.
+A properly installed Air Locker will have no less than 2mm [1/16"] between any part of the differential carrier and the axle housing casting.

-Reassemble the pinion shaft assembly using only 2 bolts finger tight.
-(The pinion shaft assembly will be fully assembled later) Hold the tapered roller bearing cups onto the cones on the carrier.
-Carefully insert the carrier assembly into the third member so that the ring gear is in mesh with the drive pinion.
-Using an automotive feeler gauge, check for adequate clearance between the body of the Air Locker and the third member casting around the pinion support bearing and behind the flange cap.
-If necessary, remove the pinion shaft assembly and grind or file the third member casting to gain clearance.
-Figure 5. shows an example of relief grinding on the corner near the pinion support bearing and along the casting flash line.
+☐ Hold the tapered roller bearing cups onto the cones on the carrier ☐ Carefully insert the carrier assembly into the axle housing so that the ring gear is in mesh with the drive pinion.
+Using an automotive feeler gauge, check for adequate clearance between the body of the Air Locker and the axle housing casting around the flange cap. ☐ If necessary, remove the Air Locker, the pinion shaft assembly ar pinion support bearing and grind or file the axle housing casting to gain clearance.
+(Figure 6. shows an example of relief grinding on one of the ribs near the flange cap.)

-HINT: Applying a machinists marking compound to the third member casting surfaces will show any points of contact after the Air Locker has been removed.
+HINT: Applying a machinists marking compound to the axle housing cast surfaces will show any points of contact after the Air Locker has been removed.